janosgyerik/manyquiz/SETUP.md

 -----------

 TODO.
-Basically, go to Git official website, Oracle Website, And Android developpers website to download the binary and installed the required tools by yourself.
+Basically, you just have to go to Git official website, Oracle Website, and Android developers website to download the same binaries as in previous step for Windows platform and install them by yourself.
-The Eclipse Steps should be the same.
+The Eclipse steps should be the same.